antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_4/update/README.md

 [What is an Update?](https://docs.temporal.io/workflows#update)

-## Exercise: Add a UpdateMethod to the workflow and block the execution if the amount to transfer is greater than 100
+## Exercise: Modify the workflow implementation to block/wait for approval if the amount to transfer is greater than 100

-This exercise is similar to `_2.signal`, with the difference that we will use UpdateWorkflow to set the operation status.
+This exercise is similar to `_2.signal`, the steps and code is the same with the difference that we will use UpdateWorkflow instead of Signal.

 Modify the money transfer workflow so that it blocks and waits to receive an input if the amount to transfer is greater than 100.

-Use UpdateWorkflow for the implementation.
-While Signal is an asynchronous request and can't return anything, Update is synchronous and blocks the call until the method returns.
+Use [Update](https://docs.temporal.io/workflows#update) for the implementation.
+While Signal is an asynchronous request and can't return anything, Update is synchronous and blocks the client call until the method returns.

 This folder contains two sub-folders:
-- `initial` is you starting point, the code skeleton you have to work in to complete the exercise following the steps described below.
+- `initial` is you starting point, the code skeleton within which you must work to complete the exercise following the steps described below..
 - `solution` contains the final code, after all steps are implemented.

-Start working with the code in the `initial` folder.
+Begin by working with the code in the `initial` folder.
 Take your time to familiarize yourself with the following pieces of code:
 - [./initial/MoneyTransferWorkflow.java](initial/MoneyTransferWorkflow.java): Workflow interface.
 - [./initial/MoneyTransferWorkflowImpl.java](initial/MoneyTransferWorkflowImpl.java): Workflow implementation.
 - [./initial/Starter.java](initial/Starter.java): Client that sends the request to the server to initiate the workflow.